 The first and foremost thing to check is whether the grapevines are getting proper sunlight.
 Adequate sunlight is necessary to start the development of flower clusters inside the buds.
 If one looks at a grapevine’s green shoot, he can see hundreds of buds located between the leafstalk and the shoot.

-This bud is a compound bud with a primary, secondary and tertiary bud located beside each other.
+This bud is a compound bud with primary, secondary, and tertiary buds located beside each other.
 Thus, if the grapevine is too compact or is growing in shade and not receiving sunlight in the canopy, the crop will be lighter in the next years.
 Thus choosing the right spot for the vines is very important.

 Wrong Style of Pruning

 Correct pruning method is also as important as choosing the right location for planting grapevines that can receive ample sunlight.
-It should be remembered that fruitfulness of grapevines varies from variety to variety; therefore some varieties should be pruned with canes whereas some other should be pruned with spurs.
+It should be remembered that the fruitfulness of grapevines varies from variety to variety; therefore some varieties should be pruned with canes whereas some others should be pruned with spurs.

 Too Vigorous Growth